← Back to Case Studies

 I acted as a full-stack technical partner, handling mechanical design, software architecture, and team culture.

-• I treated the rig as a physics problem first and a design problem second.
-I realized we needed to validate the flow physics before finalizing the enclosure.
+1. Cracking the "Stalled" Project I treated the rig as a physics problem first and a design problem second.

-One of the mechanical prototypes I built for the granule dispersion rig
+Mechanical prototype for the granule dispersion rig

-One of the mechanical prototypes I built for the granule dispersion rig
+Mechanical prototype for the granule dispersion rig

-• I built a Django web app connected to an on-premise centralized database.
-This replaced the clipboard workflow with a digital scanning system.
+2. The Data Historian (Django) I built a custom web app connected to an on-premise database to replace the clipboard workflow.

-Custom IoT temperature monitoring device I built
+Custom IoT temperature monitoring device

-Custom IoT temperature monitoring device I built
+Custom IoT temperature monitoring device

-• I noticed communication gaps in the team's coding workflow, so I ran lectures on modern Git collaboration.
+4. Culture & AI Operations I noticed gaps in the team's version control habits, so I ran lectures on modern Git collaboration.

 Group outing with leadership and engineering staff